Great headline, eh?

 How To Make Your Business Kick Ass

-Here are some handy tips to get your business facing in the right direction and kicking ass!
+So, rather than yank your hair out, here are some handy tips to get your business facing in the right direction and kicking ass!

 How To Be Kick-Ass Rule #1: Be Yourself